/ tool-comparisons / Astro vs Qwik for Solo Developers

 For large, complex applications, this is genuinely innovative.
 Traditional frameworks get slower as they grow because hydration cost scales with component count.
 Qwik stays fast because it never hydrates at all.
 A page with 1,000 components loads as fast as a page with 10.

 The learning curve is real though.
 Qwik's $ suffix convention for serialization boundaries takes time to internalize.
 The framework's rules about what can cross those boundaries affect how you structure your code.
-And Qwik City (the meta-framework) is less documented and less battle-tested than alternatives.
+And Qwik City, the routing meta-framework, is less documented and less battle-tested than alternatives.

 Key Differences